 Common Name: European Millet

-Panicum milliaceum is a Annual up to 1.00 metres tall.
+Panicum milliaceum is an annual plant that can grow up to 1.00 metres tall.

 It has edible, medicinal and miscellaneous uses.